jessicarush/javascript-notes/objects.md

 - classes allow you to use keywords like `super` for extending other classes and `static` for creating static methods.
 - class definitions can not be redefined whereas function constructors can.

+## new... a constructor call

+Since we've used this keyword in two of the examples above, we should probably take a closer look at what `new` actually does.
+Pretty much any function (including built-in object functions like `Number()`) can be called with `new` in from of it.
+This makes the function call a *constructor call*.

+When a function is invoked with new (a constructor call), the following things are done automatically:

+1. A brand new object is created (constructed)
+2. The newly constructed object is prototype-linked
+3. The newly constructed object is set as the `this` binding for that function call
+4. Unless the function returns its own alternate object, the `new`-invoked function call will automatically return the newly constructed object.

 ## Accessing Properties